Great Poetry Movement: Great Poetry Movement Medal

 The Great Poetry Movement Medal was established by the Poetry Movement Committee in 2023 and is awarded annually by two international poets who have made significant contributions to great poetry and epic.
 The medal of 2023 was awarded to Turkish poet Nurduran Duman, Haluk Sahin and Kazakhstan poet Ulugbek Yesdaulet.
-The medal of 2024 is awarded to Colombian poet Fernando Rendon, American poet George Wallace and UAE poet Adel Khozam.The medal of 2025 is awarded to Russian poet Vadim Terekhin, Venezuela poet Ana María Oviedo Palomares.
+The medal of 2024 is awarded to Colombian poet Fernando Rendon, American poet George Wallace and UAE poet Adel Khozam.The medal of 2025 is awarded to Russian poet Vadim Terekhin, Venezuelan poet Ana María Oviedo Palomares, Russian poet Natalia Kharlampieva.

 The Great Poetry Medal is made of pure silver, with a diameter of 70mm, a thickness of 3.4mm, a weight of 70g, and made in Yongxing, the silver capital of China.
 From design to casting, it was created by famous artists.
 The portrait was taken by the famous photographer Song Zuifa, the medal was designed by the famous sculptor Zhang Guoliang, and the seal was carved by the famous calligrapher Gu Mingchuan; On the front is a portrait of Cao Shui, the initiator of the Great Poetry Movement, written in both Chinese and English: GREAT POETRY MOVEMENT; On the back is an ancient map of Asia, Europe, and Africa in clover's shape, annotated with ASIA, EUROPE, and AFRICA in English.
 The map was drawn by German geographer Heinrich Büting in 1581 and represents the known ancient world at that time.
 Here, it symbolizes the common home of humanity, and the core idea of the Great Poetic Movement is carved around it, which is "integrating ancient and modern cultures, integrating Western and Eastern cultures, integrating sacred and secular cultures".